nette/caching/readme.md

 }
 ```

-In case that the output is already present in the cache, the `start()` method prints it and return `NULL`.
+In case that the output is already present in the cache, the `start()` method prints it and return `null`.
 Otherwise, it starts to buffer the output and
 returns the `$block` object using which we finally save the data to the cache.